-Charles Dickens, Victorian Fiction, British Literature, Transatlantic Studies, Digital Humanities, Service-Learning
+Charles Dickens, Victorian Fiction, British Literature, Transatlantic Studies, Creative Nonfiction, Service-Learning Pedagogy.

-Charles Dickens (especially global connections), Victorian intersections of gender and imperialism, scholarship of teaching and learning (especially service-learning)
+Charles Dickens especially his relationship to America, Victorian intersections of gender and imperialism, scholarships of teaching and learning especially service-learning.

 Diana Archibald specializes in the Victorian novel, Charles Dickens, and Anglo-American transatlantic studies, particularly 19th century immigration.
 Her latest book, Dickens and Massachusetts: The Lasting Legacy of the Commonwealth Visits (UMass Press, May 2015) further develops material gathered for "Dickens and Massachusetts: A Tale of Power and Transformation," the award-winning public humanities exhibition at the Lowell National Historical Park in celebration of Charles Dickens's bicentennial (March 30-October 20, 2012).
 Archibald was co-curator and lead scholar of the exhibition and the Director of a seven-month slate of public programming for the "Dickens in Lowell" event series, funded by the Theodore Edson Parker Foundation.
 The exhibition, along with other legacy projects, is available online.?